-Under the new A-level reforms, English Board 'A' level exams are no longer modular, they are offered as linear qualifications.
+English Board 'A' level exams are offered as linear qualifications.
 This means that all modules have to be taken at the end of the two-year course.
 'AS' levels are still on offer, but only as discrete qualifications; the results of which do not contribute to the overall 'A' level grade.